eamadit/eamadit/README.md

 4. Build a liberal decentralized and collaborative open source search engine model without discriminatory blacklist

-5. Build an exploit based on security red flags which allows to shutdown the television network
+5. Build exploits based on security red flags which allows to shutdown the television network

+6. Build exploits which allows to destroy AI-diven cyberattacks on the internet

 Best regards,